 | Mobile app | Yes | Yes |

-Microsoft Planner wins users over with its native integrations and user-friendly design, while To Do stands out through its everyday simplicity.
+Microsoft Planner stands out thanks to its native integrations and team-friendly experience, while To Do shines through its simplicity for daily work.

 How Planner and To Do work together

-When a Planner task is assigned to a user, it automatically appears in To Do under the “Assigned to me” list.
-This synchronisation centralises all personal tasks, whether they come from team projects or individual initiatives, in one place.
-Changes made in either application are reflected in real time.
+When a Planner task is assigned to a user, it automatically appears in To Do in the “Assigned to me” list.
+This sync helps centralize personal tasks, whether they come from team projects or individual initiatives, in one place.
+Changes made in either app are reflected across the other.

-In 2024, Microsoft launched a major overhaul by unifying the task management experience.
-The former “Tasks by Planner and To Do” app was simply renamed “Planner” in Teams.
-This new version centralises individual tasks (To Do), team projects (Planner) and even advanced Project for the Web features.
+In 2024, Microsoft rolled out a major overhaul by unifying the task management experience.
+The former “Tasks by Planner and To Do” app was renamed simply “Planner” in Teams.
+This new version centralizes individual tasks (To Do), team plans (Planner), and, depending on licensing, advanced capabilities associated with Planner Premium (formerly Project for the Web).

-With the new Planner, Microsoft brings three philosophies together in one tool: the simplicity of To Do for daily use, Planner’s collaboration for teams and Project’s power for complex projects.
+With the new Planner, Microsoft brings three approaches into one tool: To Do’s simplicity for everyday work, Planner’s collaboration for teams, and Planner Premium’s power for complex projects.

 Recommended combined usage strategy

-For Swiss professionals, the best approach is to use both tools in a complementary way.
-Planner handles team projects with shared visibility.
-To Do organises personal tasks and daily planning through “My Day”.
-The unified app in Teams offers a consolidated view of everything.
+For professionals in Switzerland, the best approach is to use both tools in a complementary way.
+Planner manages team projects with shared visibility.
+To Do handles personal tasks and daily planning through “My Day.”
+The unified Teams experience provides a consolidated view of everything.

-This strategy ensures you never lose sight of your commitments, whether they relate to a collective project or individual responsibilities.
+This strategy helps you keep track of commitments, whether they belong to a collective project or individual responsibilities.

-Theory is good.
-Practice is better.
-Here are concrete scenarios to identify the right tool for each professional context.
+The theory is useful.
+Real life is better.
+Here are practical scenarios to help you choose the right tool in each professional context.

 Managing a team marketing project